 5 The Golan Heights Tourists

-4 It’s Still Happening Today–In Many Ways!
+4 In Many Ways!

-3 A Future of Many Dark Locations Available
+3 A Future Of Many Dark Locations Available

 2 A Bizarre Need For It?